-Small Business SEO Checklist: 11 Ways to Improve Rankings Today
+Small Business SEO Checklist: 11 Ways To Improve Rankings

 Summary

-This list is a consolidated version of what you can tackle to improve your rankings.

-Even if the list seems daunting, the important thing is to just do something.
+Even if the list of things to do seems overwhelming, the important thing is to just get started.

-Set goals you know you can accomplish and start working your way down the list.

-If you get stuck, there are enough online resources to help point you in the right direction.
+- How to Create a Winning Local SEO Strategy for Your Business

-- 8 Local SEO Hacks You’ll Actually Want to Use
+- 15 Local SEO Mistakes and How to Avoid Them

-- Intelligent Search: Optimize Your Business for Local, Mobile & Geo Data

-Featured Image: Rawpixel/depositphotos.com
+Featured Image: Deemka Studio/Shutterstock